 - eConsultation – this is an on-line form for you to complete and available via our website.
 We will respond to you within 48 hours.
 They are for non-urgent conditions.

-- Video consultations – we are using these when necessary for patients who need to be seen by the doctor or nurse but it is not essential for them to attend the practice in person.
+- Video consultations – we are using these for patients who need to be seen by the doctor or nurse but it is not essential for them to attend the practice in person.

 We are also offering batch ordering of prescriptions to eligible patients.
 This allows your GP to order several months’ worth of your repeats without you having to order every month.
 Not everyone is eligible but if this is of interest to you please contact the surgery and ask if you can use this service.